CogitoNTNU/course-computer-vision/README.md

 * Create and train a neural network in Python with pytorch.
 * Apply machine learning algorithms to real-world data.
 * Convolutional Neural Networks (CNNs)
+* Filter an image for a particular feature (convolution)
+* Detect that feature within the filtered image (ReLU)
+* Condense the image to enhance the features (maximum pooling)
 * Data Augmentation
 * Test Time Augmentation
 * Ensemble Learning